Back to Sectors

 CONSOLIDATINGEvidence: E2

 Five capability-driven deals in 24 months (dominated by AVAV/BlueHalo at $4.1B).
-Two companies (AVAV, RKLB) pursuing explicit platform strategies via M&A. Capability acquisition, not horizontal roll-up.
+Two companies (AVAV, RKLB) pursuing explicit platform strategies via M&A. Not re-run with budget data; assessment unchanged from March 28.

 Company Breakdown